 Also, from the same study, 86% of students said they put off buying a textbook due to cost, and a great majority of them claimed it harmed their grades.
 A fifth of the students reported taking fewer classes due to textbook prices in terms of graduation time.
 Meanwhile, a third said they had postponed or skipped a course partly due to textbook prices.
 (Martin et al., 2017)

-For students, according to Martin et al. (2017), money saved from textbooks could improve their quality of life, lower the cost of education, not to mention they can spend it on educational pursuits.
+Primarily, saving on textbook costs significantly cuts down the cost of getting a bachelor's degree or other types of degrees.
+Moreover, according to Martin et al. (2017), money saved from textbooks could improve students' quality of life, lower the cost of education, not to mention they can spend it on educational pursuits.
 They would use the savings afforded by open textbooks to address personal financial requirements, such as housing and healthy eating habits.
 They would use this money to pay down debt and enhance their education.
 (Martin et al., 2017)

 If students can address their personal financial requirements with their saved money, then it can subsequently help their parents recover from student debt, which is found to "have mental health implications for aging parents, particularly for fathers" according to Walsemann et al. (2020) in their study published in The Journals of Gerontology.
 Series B, Psychological Sciences and Social Sciences.

 The findings of Walsemann et al.'s (2020) study titled "The Other Student Debt Crisis: How Borrowing to Pay for a Child's College Education Relates to Parents' Mental Health at Midlife" show no significant relationship between student debt and mothers, but among fathers, "having any child-related educational debt versus none was associated with fewer depressive symptoms, but having greater amounts of child-related educational debt was associated with more depressive symptoms and worse mental health."

 Saving on textbook spending can ease a family's financial burden, not to mention worries.